 With millions of visitors every year, the Taj Mahal is today one of the most popular and well-known landmarks in the entire world.
 Regardless whether you appreciate the stunning Mughal architecture or the heartfelt love story that accompanies this monument, a visit to the Taj Mahal will surely help to satisfy even the most ardent case of wanderlust.

-Find The 7 Wonders of the Modern World On Our World Maps
+Find The 7 Wonders of the Modern World On Our World Travel Maps